Gabe3231/ActiveDirectory_Administration_and_AccessControl-/README.md

 ## Lab Environment

 The hypervisor is running on a Windows 11 system with an i5 12600KF and 32GB of DDR4 RAM.
-The operating systems being hosted are a virtual Windows Server 2025 and an Enterprise Windows 11 system.
+The operating systems being hosted are Windows Server 2025 and Windows 11 Enterprise.
 Each has been allocated 3 cores and 8GB of RAM.

 <img width="1919" height="1079" alt="Screenshot 2026-03-29 104026" src="https://github.com/user-attachments/assets/526a54a3-beed-4f27-867a-c333c4922675" />

+# Lab Implementation (Step-by-Step)

+I began this lab by downloading the ISOs of the operating systems I would be using: Windows 11 Enterprise and Windows Server 2025.
+After obtaining the ISO, I initialized them in VirtualBox and assigned 3 CPU cores and about 8GB of RAM to ensure they ran smoothly.

+I began by setting up the Windows Server 2025

+##Domain Controller Setup

-## Screenshots / System Configuration
+# Screenshots / System Configuration

 ### Windows 2025 Server
 Roles